locize/blog/source/_posts/2021/04-14-how-to-internationalize-react-i18next.md

 `npm install luxon`

-We like to have a Footer displaying the current date:
+We like to have a footer displaying the current date:

 ```javascript
 import './Footer.css';